KC-Dream/MusicPlayer/README.md

 -More Songs added

--May included few songs/music from Lofi, Nightcore, Electronic, Hindi, Vietnamese, Spanish and more.
+-May include few songs/music from Lofi, Nightcore, Electronic, Hindi, Vietnamese, Spanish and more.

 -Different pictures for each song being played